Q. It appears that you

 Eastern Studies Association), both of which challenged the rulings on Tariq

-the CIP on what was happening.
-Mr. Schwartz's response was as follows:
+single word from the CIP on what was happening.
+Mr. Schwartz's response was as

 "I witnessed considerable Jew-baiting over

-certain point: Muslim thinkers (indeed respected thinkers from any
+a certain point: Muslim thinkers (indeed respected thinkers from any religion)

-religion) have never held that a person is a faithful follower of his/her
+have never held that a person is a faithful follower of his/her religion if

-religion if s/he follows a party line.
-One has the right to differ and mention
+s/he follows a party line.
+One has the right to differ and mention such

 seminarian approaches to his/her faith.
 I still have issues with many of the